torokernel/torokernel/README.md

 ```bash
 git clone https://github.com/torokernel/freepascal.git -b fpc-3.2.0 fpc-3.2.0
 ```
+Note that Step 1, 2, 3 and 4 can be found in the script at `ci/prepare_host.sh`.

 ### Step 5.
 Edit path to Qemu and FPC in CloudIt.sh
 Go to `torokernel/examples` and edit `CloudIt.sh` to set the correct paths to Qemu and fpc.
 Optionally, you can install vsock-socat from [here](https://github.com/stefano-garzarella/socat-vsock).